justinwaddy/TROP/README.md

 ### Single treated period

 First, we estimate the effects for one treated unit treated in final period.
-Grouping by cell and time will be equivalent here under the same lambdas, given only one unit is treated at one time such that no estimands can be grouped.
+Grouping by cell and time will be equivalent here under the same lambdas, given that no estimands can be grouped with one treated unit at a specific time.
 Let's see how the cross-validation results compare:

 ```s
 trop y unit time w_single, cv(resample, seed(1))